 Khalil Shakir | WR | Bills

-This weekend, we should get a more competitive game from the Jaguars than last Thursday's Tua Tagovailoa-less Dolphins attack.
+We should get a more competitive game from the Jaguars than last Thursday's Tua Tagovailoa-less Dolphins attack.
 The Jags have been decent against the run while allowing the third-most passing yards per game (262) this season.
-With the third-highest team total on the weekend (26), there is a lot to like about Shakir this weekend.
+With the third-highest team total on the weekend (26), there is a lot to like about Shakir.

 Shakir UPGRADES to high-end WR3 territory.